n8stringham/gensim-evaluations/README.md

 4. overall raw score (total number of correct comparisons)
 5. category raw score (number of correct comparisons for each category)

-## Contact
-Feel free to reach out to `n8stringham at gmail dot com` with any questions.